On-Page SEO Checklist: The Ultimate Guide To Higher Rankings

 9. Optimize Your Images

 Content is more than just text.
-That is why images are included in every complete on-page SEO checklist.
+That is why images are an important on-page SEO factor.

-Remember that each image on your website should have an alternative text.
+Remember that each image on your website should have an alt text.

 It’s a description of what’s in the image.
 It is handy for visually impaired users as well as Google robots.

-Moreover, alternative descriptions are also shown when the image doesn’t load properly.
+Moreover, alt text is also shown when the image doesn’t load properly.
 Plus, your image description should include keywords that explain the content of your website or image.

 Lastly, make sure that your images aren’t too big.
 Otherwise, they may slow down page loading time.
 It is better to compress the images before uploading.